<style>

 Then, head to the [grading server](https://cs300.cs.brown.edu/grade/f25).
 On the "Labs" page, use the **"Lab 4 checkoff"** button to check off your lab.

-Please note: the checkoff for this lab runs for almost a minute without producing any output, as it runs your WeensyOS in the background.
-Don’t be alarmed if the checkoff script seems “stuck” – it will complete after about a minute and show you the results.
-If you don’t see any updates in a few minutes, try refreshing the page.
+- :alarm_clock: **The checkoff for this lab runs for almost a minute without producing any output**, since it runs your WeensyOS in the background.
+Don't be alarmed if the checkoff script seems "stuck" -- it will complete after about a minute and show you the results.
+If you don't see any updates in a few minutes, try refreshing the page.